SilkyChickn/CoreNet/README.md

 WeightGenerator generator = new WeightGenerator(0.0f, 1.0f);

 //Create neural network with random weights from generator
-//Network has 784 input and 10 output neurons (MNIST) NeuralNetwork testNetwork = new NeuralNetwork(generator, 784, 10);
+//Network has 784 input neurons, 10 output neurons (MNIST) and no hidden layers NeuralNetwork testNetwork = new NeuralNetwork(generator, 784, 10, 0);

-//Fully connect the neurons (Single layer perceptron) testNetwork.fullyConnect();

 //Create MNIST Dataset trainer and start test before training MnistTrainer trainer = new MnistTrainer();